Data terms

 A display conversion that scales the current periodic funding rate into a rough annualized number.

-Annualized funding makes carry pressure easier to compare across markets.
+Use annualized funding to compare carry pressure across markets.

 Watch out